-With its ability to bring efficiency and modernization, digital transformation remains a priority in today’s constantly evolving business world.
+With its ability to bring efficiency and modernization, digital transformation remains a top priority in today’s constantly evolving business world.

 Understanding Key Digital Transformation Metrics